ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This mode is used when the client instance is not able to facilitate launching an arbitrary URI but can communicate arbitrary values like URIs.
 As a consequence, these URIs SHOULD be short.
-The client instance MUST NOT modify the URI when launching it, in particular the client instance MUST NOT add any parameters to the URI.
+The client instance MUST NOT modify the URI when communicating it to the end user;
+in particular the client instance MUST NOT add any parameters to the URI.
 The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance